mandanemedia/SimpleOrderService/readme.md

 ## Design
 ![DB Schema](resources/DBSchema.png)

+## Documentation

+Defined paths:
+* Products
+* Inventories
+* Customers
+* Orders
+* OrderItems

+To view the list of all endpoints go to the swagger.

 ## Assumptions

 * Customer is optional in this design, it can be eliminated based on the given requirements.